meabhishek80/consuming-nasa-apis/README.md

 # Consuming-Nasa-apis

-Utilise NASA APIs, Satellite Data to Predict the Next Satellite Position at Given `latitude` and `longitude`.
+Consume NASA APIs,Use Satellite Route Data to Predict the Next Satellite Position at Given `latitude` and `longitude`.

 ## Intro